 Dehydration in horses will not only affect a horse’s performance — it can also be life-threatening.
-During the past few years, long hot dry spells have been rare in the UK, but when they do occur, such as now, owners need to take extra precautions to keep their horses fit and well.
+Long hot dry spells are being seen increasingly often in the UK, so when they do occur, owners need to take extra precautions to keep their horses fit and well.

 Have fresh, clean water available at all times.
 Do not restrict your horse’s access to water at competitions.
 If your horse does not like the taste of water when you travel, take some from home or flavour it with something like mint, apple juice or one of the special products designed to help horses drink that are now on the market.